thanneken/SpectralRTI_Toolkit/README.md

 Features added in the December 19, 2016 update:

-* Enhanced support for transmissive and floresence captures
+* Enhanced support for transmissive and florescence captures
 * Revised expected directory structure
 * Adds companion macro to curate files exported by Photoshoot